amandabarboza/amandabarboza/README.md

 # Hey there, young padawan! 🌟
 Welcome to my profile!
-I'm Amanda, a developer by day, Jedi in training by night.
-If you're here, you're probably looking for some code or a good lightsaber duel.
+I'm Amanda, a budding developer eager to master the ways of coding.
+If you're here, you're probably looking for some code or insights into my journey as a junior developer.
 Either way, you're in the right place!

 🚀 Full Stack Developer | 💻 Tech Enthusiast | 🌱 Lifelong Learner